 Reassessments help avoid large increases or fluctuations in assessed value.
-This provides greater stability to the property owner, municipalities and Yukon government.
+This provides greater stability to the property owner, municipalities and the Government of Yukon.

 When is property reassessed?

-Land and buildings are both reassessed every two years.
+Land and buildings are both reassessed every 2 years.

 We reassess municipalities and rural properties in alternate years.
 In 2019 we will reassess municipalities.
 In 2020 we will reassess rural properties.